dendec/LoraModem/README.md

 This modem is configured with AT-commands.
 Please refer to [commands description](docs/commands.md) for full list of available commands.

+Also device can swith its radio operation [mode](docs/commands.md#atmode) by short pressing of GPIO0(prog) button.
+Long press of this button resets modem to default settings.

 Wi-Fi module can be in following states:
 * OFF - disabled;
 * AP - access point mode;